-The best massages in London
+RECOMMENDED: The best spas in London

 Perfect for quieting meddlesome minds.

-Perfect for aromatheraphy purists.
+Perfect for aromatherapy purists.

 This stylish little spa tucked beneath Decléor’s swish shop on Westbourne Grove is ideal for anyone wanting their knots kneaded while being immersed in delicious floral smells.
 The luxury brand’s only in-store spa in London is a warren of low-lit cosy nooks filled with soft towels and calming sounds.
 Decleor prides itself on being an aromatherapy specialist and its products are based in essential oils.
 To reap the benefits of their expertise pop in for an Aromatherapy Body Massage (£65) for one hour.
 You can ask your masseuse to tailor it to your own needs, or opt for one of their treatment add-ons from £10, which target particular areas.
 Your nose will certainly thank you for the experience and your back will no doubt surrender to the heated massage beds.
 Mmm.
 Alex Sims